-The manifold implications of environmental issues on socio-economic development motivate me to tackle environmental challenges.
-This programme’s training in legal and economic concepts would equip me with the necessary expertise to pursue a career in environmental policy at an international organisation.
-Moreover, the interdisciplinary approach allows me to leverage the broad experience I gained while working at United Nations, European Parliament, National University of Singapore, volunteer projects and during my International Business studies, and to understand environmental challenges holistically.
+I am motivated to tackle environmental issues in part by its manifold influence socio-economic development.
+Moreover, I have broad relevant experience from previous work at The United Nations (UN), European Parliament, National University of Singapore, volunteer projects and study of International Business.
+I want to gain the necessary expertise to positively influence environmental policy at an international organisation.
+Your programme is an essential component of understanding environmental challenges holistically.

 Working at international organisations has shown me the challenges and current practices in forming environmental policies.
-At the UN Environment Finance Initiative (UNEP FI), I informed banks about the effects of climate change on the financial industry.
-For this, I researched a wide range of material including UNEP FI and University of Cambridge’s publication “Stability and Sustainability in Banking Reform”.
-Furthermore, I attended a workshop on green industrial policy and trade, held by Jorge E. Viñuales, during which I came to know the contradictions between trade and environmental policy.
-Overall, the time at UNEP FI triggered my interest for the economic impact of environmental problems.
+During my time at the UN Environment Finance Initiative (UNEP FI), I developed my interest for the economic impact of environmental problems.
+I informed banks about the effects of climate change on the financial industry.
+For this, I researched a wide range of material including UNEP FI and University of Cambridge’s publication Stability and Sustainability in Banking Reform.
+Further, I attended a workshop on green industrial policy and trade, held by Jorge E. Viñuales, during which I came to know the contradictions between trade and environmental policy.

-During my internship at the World Meteorological Organization, I assisted in organising a multi-stakeholder conference aiming to advance climate resilience, and supported the development of its Concept Note and Agenda.
+While interning at the World Meteorological Organization, I assisted in organising a multi-stakeholder conference aiming to advance climate resilience, and supported the development of its Concept Note and Agenda.
 Because conference partners had differing priorities, I saw the complex dynamics that emerge in multilateral policy-making.
 Similarly, as intern at the European Parliament, I witnessed how conflicting political views influenced the legislative process.
-These experiences motivate me to study existing environmental law to be familiar with a recognised framework when designing international environmental policy in my future.
+These experiences motivate me to study existing environmental law to be familiar with a recognised framework when designing international environmental policy.

-As an undergraduate, I became attracted to the academic content of environmental policy in economics and law courses, wherein I was also twice awarded a competitive merit-based scholarship.
+As an undergraduate, I focused on environmental policy in economics and law courses, and from this I was also twice awarded a competitive merit-based scholarship.
 I complemented this knowledge with environmental concepts reading books such as This changes everything by Naomi Klein.
-Although I believe her work understates private sector initiatives for climate action, the book showed me that the neoclassical economic model I had studied would need to be reinterpreted to address environmental problems.
+Although I believe her work understates private sector initiatives for climate action, the book showed me that the neoclassical economic model I had studied needs to be reinterpreted to address environmental problems.

 My interest in research developed while writing my Bachelor’s thesis about social start-ups in West Africa.
 I travelled to the region, conducted interviews with policy-makers, evaluated World Bank data and studied country reports from the Economist Intelligence Unit to analyse the local business environment.
 During my internship at the Logistics Institute at National University of Singapore, I researched and analysed e-commerce markets in Asia using Euromonitor’s database.

-In addition to my work and university experiences, I headed volunteer projects such as Let’s Do It in Colombia, where I led 30 volunteers to raise environmental awareness by organizing workshops in schools.
+In addition to my work and university experiences, I have headed volunteer projects such as Let’s Do It in Colombia, where I led 30 volunteers to raise environmental awareness by organizing workshops in schools.
 My international background from work experience, research trips and fluency in four languages is also reflected in my globalist environmental approach, whereby the complexity of environmental issues necessitates international cooperation.

 With this programme, I hope to build on my experience to shape international policy that effectively combats global environmental problems.
+I believe I am well-suited to your programme not only by my interest and ability in this field, but also by my experience, expertise, and ambition post-study.

 The END

 Forget everything below here....its old stuff